Rust Macpherson Deming: Foreign Service career

 Deming joined the State Department in 1966 as a political officer in the United States Embassy in Tunis, Tunisia.
 He spent much of his career dealing with Japanese affairs, having served in Japan as Chargé d'Affaires, ad interim, from December 1996 to September 1997 and as Deputy Chief of Mission under Ambassador Walter Mondale from October 1993 to December 1996.
 From September 1991 to August 1993, he was Director of the Office of Japanese Affairs in Washington, DC.
 He served as Minister Counselor for Political Affairs at the American Embassy in Tokyo from August 1987 to July 1991.
 From 1985 to 1986, he was detailed to the National War College in Washington, DC.

 Later life

-Deming is currently an adjunct professor at the Johns Hopkins University School of Advanced International Studies, where he teaches in the Japan Studies department.
+Deming is currently a Senior Fellow at the Munk School of Global Affairs & Public Policy at University of Toronto and adjunct professor at the Johns Hopkins University School of Advanced International Studies.
 In 2014, he received the Order of the Rising Sun, Gold Rays and Neck Ribbon from the government of Japan.
 He is chairman emeritus of the Japan America Society of Washington, DC and a member of the Council on Foreign Relations, the American Foreign Service Association, and the Stanford University Alumni Association.